yujulia/twitter-redux/README.md

    - [ ] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
    - [ ] Pulling down the profile page should blur and resize the header image.
 - [ ] Account switching
-   - [ ] Long press on tab bar to bring up Account view with animation
+   - [x] Long press on tab bar to bring up Account view with animation
-   - [ ] Tap account to switch to
+   - [x] Tap account to switch to - DID NOT INTEGRATE ACCESS TOKEN YET TO /refresh feed
-   - [ ] Include a plus button to Add an Account
+   - [x] Include a plus button to Add an Account
    - [ ] Swipe to delete an account

 The following **additional** features are implemented: